splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 Netcash Debit Order (formerly SagePay direct debit)
 ====================

-**Netcash Debit Order is a Splynx add-on (previously SagePay direct debit), used to generate debit orders and is processed via https://netcash.co.za/**
+**Netcash Debit Order is a Splynx add-on (previously SagePay direct debit), used to generate debit orders and is processed via** https://netcash.co.za/ .

-To install Netcash Debit Orders, navigate to **Config → Integrations → Add-ons:**
+To install Netcash Debit Orders, navigate to `Config → Integrations → Add-ons`:

 ![addons icon](addons_icon.png)

-Locate the Netcash addon and click on the install button as depicted below:
+Locate the Netcash addon and click on the install button as on the screenshot below:

 ![install](install.png)